-3. Maximum Number of Applications Per Assessment / Exam.
+4. Maximum Number of Applications Per Assessment / Exam.

 The College will accept a maximum of 2 Special Consideration requests per assessment task or exam.
-For example, if you miss an exam due to illness and are granted the opportunity to sit a later scheduled supplementary exam, and then miss it due to further illness, the College will allow you to submit a second Special Consideration request, and if approved you may sit a third and final opportunity.
-This 2-limit rule applies regardless of evidence provided.
+For example, if you miss an exam due to illness and are granted the opportunity to sit a later scheduled supplementary exam, and then miss it due to further illness, the College will allow you to submit a second Special Consideration request.